Today, I want to pull back the curtain and show you exactly what I do to set myself up for a week of successful eating.

 1-Choose your recipes for the week:

 The way I choose my recipes is pretty simple.
 I want all of my daily meals to include a balanced amount of protein, vegetables, healthy fats, and occasionally complex and simple carbs.
 I include some protein with every meal.
-I am on the go right when I wake up so I don’t like to think of what I am going to have for breakfast, it is the same thing every morning for that week.
+I am on the go right when I wake so I don’t like to think of what I am going to have for breakfast, it is the same thing every morning for that week.
 Then the following week I will switch it up but still have the same thing every morning that week.
-For example I made a batch(12) of egg white muffins (recipe to follow) on Sunday and I had all my breakfasts set until the following Saturday.
+For example I made a batch(12) of egg white muffins (recipe below) on Sunday and I had all my breakfasts set until the following Saturday.

 2-Make your grocery list:

 So this part is pretty easy.
 Just pick the recipes you’re going to make, decide if you’re going to double them or make the amount it calls for and start writing your grocery list based on the foods you’ll need.
 Additionally, you’ll want to think about the meals and foods you won’t prep in advance, and can have on the fly.
-For example, add-ins (like berries, or chia seeds) to your smoothies or maybe you want some canned tuna on hand that you can mash together with avocado for a quick and delicious snack or meal.
+For example, add-ins (like berries, or chia seeds) to your smoothies, plain greek yogurt, or maybe you want some canned tuna on hand that you can mash together with avocado for a quick and delicious snack or meal.
 I always make sure I have some frozen fish/meat and frozen vegetables in the freezer too.
 Having things on hand that won’t go bad is super important.
 I also make sure I have good quality protein powder always on hand for a quick and easy on the go snack.

 Other things I’ll be eating that I’ll want to pick up or make sure I have on hand: